-Free morning after breakfast before transfer to the train station for departure a little after 11am.
-Travel along the southern shore of Lake Baikal, allowing for some fantastic views.
-Arrive in Ulan-Ude a little before 8pm.
-Meet your guide on the platform and transfer to a 3* hotel, staying three nights (B)
+Breakfast and transfer to the train station for departure on train #70 at 6:57am.
+Travel along the southern shore of Lake Baikal, with some fantastic views.
+Pull into Ulan-Ude at 4:12pm.
+Meet your guide on the platform and transfer to a 3* hotel, staying three nights.
+(B)

 As the capital of Russia’s Buryatia republic, Ulan-Ude has a unique mix of the Buryat and Russian people and their cultures of Buddhist and Orthodox religions and Soviet industrial planning.